-5. Other Suggestions
+D. Other Suggestions

-The success of the monovision technique may be further improved by having your patient follow the suggestions below:
+The success of the monovision technique may be further improved by having the patient follow the suggestions below:

-- Have a third contact lens (distance power) to use when critical distance viewing is needed.
-Have a third contact lens (near power) to use when critical near - viewing is needed. - Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
-This is particularly applicable for those patients who cannot meet their state driver's license requirements with a monovision correction. - Make use of proper illumination when carrying out visual tasks.
-Monovision fitting success can be improved with the following suggestions: - Reverse the distance and near eyes if a patient is having trouble adapting. - Refine the lens powers if there is trouble with adaptation.
-Accurate lens power is critical for presbyopic patients. - Emphasize the benefits of clear near vision and straight-ahead and upward gaze with monovision
+- Have a third contact lens (distance power) to use when critical distance viewing is needed. - Have a third contact lens (near power) to use when critical near viewing is needed.

+- Having supplemental spectacles to wear over the monovision contact lenses for specific visual tasks may improve the success of monovision correction.
+This is particularly applicable for those patients who cannot meet state driver's licensing requirements with monovision correction. - Make use of proper illumination when carrying out visual tasks.

+Monovision fitting success can be improved by the following suggestions:

+- Reverse the distance and near eyes if a patient is having trouble adapting. - Refine the lens powers if there is trouble with adaptation.
+Accurate lens power is critical for presbyopic patients. - Emphasize the benefits of clear near vision and straight ahead and upward gaze with monovision.